IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # Suggestions for extending this application

 The purpose of this sample application is to understand how to code and use APIs.
-If you want more about APIs, Hybrid Architecture and Bluemix, Please find ideas :
+If you want more about APIs, Hybrid Architecture and Bluemix, Please find ideas:

 * Convert this sample project to a Node JS project on IBM Bluemix.
 [Sign up or log in to IBM Bluemix].
-	> NOTE : Use IBM Bluemix to create, test and deploy a quick application.
+	> NOTE: Use IBM Bluemix to create, test and deploy a quick application.
 Choose among JAVA Liberty Profile, Node Js servers, Ruby, Python, etc...
 This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment).

 * Integrate [IBM Watson Services] to build a banking cognitive application.
 * Make a unique UX Design for this application